acirn/anti-cirn/README.md

 Open source benefits everyone in the world.
 Unfortunately, it also benefits countries that are seeking war.
 So we, Anti CIRN, or Acirn, are seeking of blocking these countries from taking advantage of people's good will, and use them for war related purposes.

-Our approach is quite simple: we are adding an "Anti Cirn header" in front of some open source licenses, and we will be using these in our own open source projects.
+Our approach is quite simple: we are adding an "Anti CIRN header" in front of some open source licenses, and we will be using these in our own open source projects.
 You can choose one of them to include them in your own open source projects.

 ### The ANTI CIRN LICENSE header

 ```
 ANTI CIRN NOTICE: "This software" includes any part of the contents of this repository.

-All legal entities, who pay tax to the following "Cirn" countries, shall not use this software in any form, including but not limited to releasing, modifying, referencing, publishing, compiling, building, use it as a tool, use it as education material, and so on.
+All legal entities, who pay tax to the following "CIRN" countries, shall not use this software in any form, including but not limited to releasing, modifying, referencing, publishing, compiling, building, using it as a tool, using it as education material, and so on.

-Cirn country list:
+CIRN country list:
 - Russia
 - China (Not including Taiwan)
 - Iran